fusioncharts/dev_centre_docs/chart-guide/advanced-charts/treemap/introducing-the-treemap.md

 ![Treemap with Northern Region as the current node]({% site.baseurl %}/images/chart-guide-treemap-chart-creating-a-simple-treemap-chart-image-6.jpg)

-<p class="text-info"> Click the rectangles in the treemap shown above and see how you can traverse through the leaf nodes. </p>
+>  Click the rectangles in the treemap shown above and see how you can traverse through the leaf nodes. </p>

 In this section, you will be shown: